Paris – America Shared History

 35 rue de Picpus, Paris 12

 In this cemetery, we can find the tomb of Marquis de Lafayette.
-He chose to rest eternally with his wife, who was a descendant of victims of the guillotine.
+He chose to rest eternally with his wife, a descendant of the guillotine victims.

-Every year, on 4 July, a small ceremony is held at the foot of Lafayette’s tomb, attended by the United States’ main authorities in France.
+Every year, on 4 July, a small ceremony is held at the foot of Lafayette’s tomb, attended by the United States’ leading authorities in France.

 Texas Embassy in Paris